Today we’re checking out and doing a review of Create Studio. This is a platform that does 3D and 2D animation. It has lots of characters and scenes.

 The default animation isn’t awesome, it kind of just scribbles in the object on a diagonal.
 But you can add custom paths which I think is great.
 And it’s not too difficult to do so.
 I do wish that you could add multiple motion paths like you can in the Doodly platform.

-Final Thoughts on Create Studio
+Review: Final Thoughts

 Let’s talk about what I like and don’t like about create studio.
 What I love most is this 3D, Pixar look, I think that’s super eye catching.
 I think that’s why a lot of you guys have been asking me about this platform because it does look different from everything else out there.